-With a Backpack, on Foot and at Random - Advice to Beginner Tourists from Professionals
+With a Backpack, on Foot and at Random - Advice for Beginner Tourists from Professionals

 Ricardo Shelef, 40, Santiago, Chilie

 "There is no better feeling in the world than crossing borders on foot"